SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

-China, starting in a similar situation as Japan, resisted the interconnectivity revolution
+China, starting in a similar situation as Japan, resisted the interconnectivity revolution and suffered because of it.